huzzle-app/Finance-Summer-Internships-2024/README.md

-# Marketing Internships by Huzzle
+# New Marketing Internships by Huzzle

 Use this repo to find 1,000s of marketing internships 💻